osteele/Arduino_SerialRecord/README.md

 This sketch is similar to SendMultipleValues, except that it also includes field names in the strings that it sends.
-These are displayed in the Serial Monitor and the Serial Console, but the [SerialRecord library for Processing 4] library ignores them.
+These are displayed in the Serial Monitor and the Serial Console, but the [SerialRecord library for Processing] library ignores them.

 ## Motivation